“Growing churches at the heart of each community” – Transforming Church

 CofE Birmingham is a wonderful story of continuous ‘start-ups’.
 We have an established history of waves of church planting at the heart of communities.
 In the mid 1940s, this vision led to building the church hall before the church building itself, in emerging areas of new housing.
 Providing a place to meet at the ‘centre of the circle’.

-Church planting is a key aspect of this funding bid.
-Church planting isn’t a new thing.
-Every church in our Diocese is the result of efforts, at some point in history, to establish a congregation, build a building, engage missionally and encourage Christian discipleship across the breadth of traditions.
+Every church in our Diocese is the result of efforts, at some point in history, to establish a congregation, create a place of welcome, engage missionally and encourage Christian discipleship across a breadth of traditions.

-- Encouraging healthy churches to consider Church Planting as part of their mission strategy
+- Enabling churches to consider church planting as part of their mission strategy

-- Actively seeking areas of new housing or unchurched locations where there has been dramatic demographic change for which the parish system is not currently giving adequate provision.
+- Actively seeking areas of new housing or unchurched locations with growing communities, for which the parish system is not currently giving adequate provision.

 Further reading can be found on our Useful Resources page.